This story has been updated. It was originally published on October 9, 2017.

 Run security checks

 Next, try to find out how the hacker managed to access your account so you can prevent future incursions.
-This won’t always be possible; however, it can’t hurt to run a thorough virus and malware scan of your hard drive (in case that’s how the attacker got in).
+This won’t always be possible, but it can’t hurt to run a thorough virus and malware scan of your hard drive (in case that’s how the attacker got in).
 Before you start, update both your operating system and your antivirus package of choice.
 After you run the review, get a second opinion from a standalone scanner like Kaspersky Virus Scanner for macOS or Microsoft Safety Scanner for Windows.

 If the breach affected a service that includes email, such as your Google account, check the email account for sent messages or for new filters.
 For example, clever hackers can set up filters that forward all incoming mail to an address you don’t recognize.
 Delete such filters to prevent people from worming their way back into your account in the future.
 This is particularly important because you can reset many other accounts’ passwords, and receive notifications about suspicious activity, over email.
 You don’t want an eavesdropper to nab those recovery messages.